SecureApiGateway/secure-api-gateway-ci/README.md

 ## CI/CD

-Within this repo, there is the idea of having reusable workflows, which our individual components repo will use when performing actions, such as `PR`, `Merge`, `Rebase` & `Release`.
+Within this repo, there is the idea of having reusable workflows, which our individual components repo will use when performing actions, such as `PR`, `Merge` & `Release`.

 The individual components check out this repo, as well as their own.
 The workflow for the individual components are as basic as can be.
 For example;